 - 1. A brief preliminary description of the dissertation topic (1-2 pages) - 2.
-One committee member oversees the general Dance Studies area (please see reading list). - 3.
-A description of each of the three specialized reading areas (1-2 pages devoted to each area), please include: - A brief description of the proposed Examination area including previous course work taken in the area. (e.g. Laban Movement Analysis, Popular Culture, Dance Writing, Ballet History of the 19th Century, Modern Dance in the 20th Century, Dance Pedagogy, Dance Manuals as Primary source material).
-These may include areas of specialization outside dance (e.g. Education theory, Latin American women's history, French, musicology, etc.) - The name of the individual faculty member serves on the committee and direct the area - A rationale for the area: why is it relevant to the anticipated dissertation and/or why is it important to the candidate's professional growth? - A reading list prepared in conjunction with the individual faculty member
+A description of each of the three or four specialized reading areas (1-2 pages devoted to each area), please include: - A brief description of the proposed Examination area including previous course work taken in the area.
+These may include areas of specialization outside dance. - The name of the individual faculty member serves on the committee and direct the area - A rationale for the area: why is it relevant to the anticipated dissertation and/or why is it important to the candidate's professional growth? - A reading list prepared in conjunction with the individual faculty member